✨ Health insurance, now in PayFit - learn more

 Details of benefits you have not payrolled

 Let’s take a little detour and talk about tax on employee benefits.
 In the UK, your employees are expected to pay tax on some types of benefits.
-Don’t worry, though - you can make this easier on them by paying this on their behalf, deducting what they owe right from their paychecks through the Pay As You Earn System (or PAYE for short).
+Don’t worry, though - you can make this easier on them by paying this on their behalf, deducting what they owe right from their pay checks through the Pay As You Earn System, or PAYE for short.

-Employees can expect to pay taxes on benefits like accommodation, loans and cars.
-The amount they ’ll need to pay will depend on the kind of benefit and its value, which you’ll work out for them as their employer.
+Employees can expect to pay taxes on benefits like accommodation, loans, and cars.
+The amount they’ll need to pay will depend on the kind of benefit and its value, which you’ll work out for them as their employer.

 Here are the steps for UK businesses to take to prepare for mandatory payrolling:

-Review and update payroll software capabilities
+Review and update payroll software capabilities to ensure accurate reporting

-Train payroll staff on new requirements
+Train payroll staff on new requirements to help ensure compliance

 Establish processes for benefit value calculations